it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 - Encrypt or Hash All Authentication Credentials - Encrypt or hash with a salt all authentication credentials.
 Ensure that local accounts and accounts with third parties use this approach to store your credentials.
 This will limit the impact of a third-party provider breach from impacting the election technology.

-[AMW: Do the hashing requirement and the "don't use the same password for 3rd party accounts" appropriate to include together here?]
-[pl: agreed, and trimmed ]

 Applies to: All components

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 5.1.4

 - Organization admins have access to an inventory of their users - Maintain an inventory of all accounts organized by authentication system.
 Maintain an up-to-date list of accounts for each system and tie each account to an individual person wherever possible.
 Having this ability in the platform helps organizations manage their users.

 Applies to: Web Components

 Method: Derived

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 5.1.6
-- Allow customers to customize strong password policy according to best practices - A password policy should be created and implemented so that passwords meet specific strength criteria.
+- Allow customers to configure and enforce a strong password policy according to best practices - A password policy should be created and implemented so that passwords meet specific strength criteria.

-[AMW: Use of the term "organization" to refer to clients, customers, or users is not my favorite.
-I would pick one of the terms I mentioned or "election jurisdiction" instead of organization.]
-[pl: I think customers might be an easy one to use moving forward]

 Applies to: All Components